timeplus-io/docs/docs/tutorial-cdc-rpcn-pg-to-ch.md

 This tutorial illustrates how to setup streaming CDC and optional ETL from PostgreSQL to ClickHouse.
 Additionally, you can retain the PostgreSQL data in Timeplus, serving as a query layer.
 Utilize Mutable Streams and Changelog Streams in Timeplus to manage UPSERT and DELETE operations:

 - Mutable Streams take 1 or more columns as the primary key.
-If you insert data with the same primary key(s), the original data will be overwriten.
+If you insert data with the same primary key(s), the original data will be overwritten.
 You can use the above pipeline to write to a mutable stream.
 - Changelog Streams take the `_tp_delta` column , where a value of 1 indicates data insertion and -1 indicates data deletion.
-You can create a mapping processor in the Redpanda Connnect pipeline to generate the proper `_tp_delta`, e.g.
+You can create a mapping processor in the Redpanda Connect pipeline to generate the proper `_tp_delta`, e.g.

 ```yaml
 output: